 (c) Category 3 techniques and strategies: These have not yet been shown to be effective or are likely to be excluded on practical grounds.

 17. Under this UNECE approach, no connection is made to the profitability or otherwise of the measures in assigning these categories, which are purely based on technical criteria.
 It is therefore quite feasible for a measure to be listed as category 1, while not yet being considered economical from a sector viewpoint in the absence of appropriate support.
 This approach can be considered distinct from and complementary to definitions of best available techniques (BATs), which typically incorporate criteria about not entailing excessive costs.
 In this way, it becomes much easier for experts to assign the UNECE categories (with costs of measures specified separately where available), as compared with the technical-political negotiations that are needed to agree what constitutes relevant standards for BATs.
-In the Technical overview below, each of the measures is assigned a UNECE category for each nitrogen form according to the following colour code: green (category 1); amber (category 2); and red (category 3).
+In the Technical overview (chapter II) below, each of the measures is assigned a UNECE category for each nitrogen form according to the following colour code: green (category 1); amber (category 2); and red (category 3).
 It should be emphasized that the red colour code for category 3 does not indicate any adverse effect, but simply signals that the measure has not yet been demonstrated to be effective.
 This may mean that further research and development is needed.
+Some measures included in this document are assigned category 3 for all forms of nitrogen pollution.
+These are included either: (a) because they are frequently discussed and an objective assessment is needed regarding their ineffectiveness; or (b) because further development is needed to demonstrate their potential.

-18. The UNECE approach is here extended to allow each measure to be assigned a category according to its suitability for each major nitrogen form: NH3; NOx; nitrous oxide (N2O); nitrate (NO3–), including other water-based losses of nitrogen compounds; dinitrogen (N2); and overall nitrogen loss.
+18. The UNECE approach is here extended to allow each measure to be assigned a category according to its suitability for each major nitrogen form: NH3; NOx; nitrous oxide (N2O); nitrate (NO3⁻), including other water-based losses of nitrogen compounds; dinitrogen (N2); and overall nitrogen loss.
 The document also includes the term “reactive nitrogen” (Nr), which refers to all nitrogen compounds with the exception of N2, which is unreactive (see figure I.1 below).